openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 getRssiValue(callback: AsyncCallback&lt;number&gt;): void

 Obtains the received signal strength indication (RSSI) of the remote BLE device.
-This method uses an asynchronous callback to return the result.
+This API uses an asynchronous callback to return the result.
 It can be used only after a connection is set up by calling [connect](#connect).

 **Required permissions**: ohos.permission.USE_BLUETOOTH